MolSSI-Education/python-package-best-practices/_episodes/02-github.md

 When we have more commits (or versions) of our code, `git log` will show a history of these commits.
 Right now, we have only one commit - the one created by the CMS CookieCutter.

 Now, we will change some files and use `git` to track those changes.
 Let's edit our README.
 Open `README.md` in your text editor of choice.
-On line 8, you should see the description of the repository we typed when running the cookiecutter.
+On line 8, you should see the description of the repository we typed when running the CookieCutter.
 Add the following sentence to your `README` under the initial description.

 ~~~
 This repository is currently under development.
 To do a developmental install, download this repository and type